 Rabbit pellets should actually only make up a small portion of your rabbit’s diet.
 To learn more about how to make sure your rabbit is on a healthy diet, check out the Rabbit Diet 101 article!

 It is absolutely essential that you make sure your rabbit has a variety of chew toys available to them in their enclosure.
 Rabbit teeth keep growing, just like fingernails, so they need to keep their teeth from overgrowing by chewing on objects.
 An important part of keeping your rabbit’s teeth trimmed down is by making sure they have a lot of hay in their diet, but chew toys also play a vital role.

 The problem that many rabbit caretakers find is that rabbits don’t always like the chew toys we get them.
 Every rabbit has their own taste in chew toys, so it can be difficult to pick the right toys for your rabbit.
 That’s why it’s so important to give your rabbit a wide variety of toys.
 You want them to be able to pick out their favorites.
 After you know what your rabbit likes, it’ll be a lot easier to keep getting the same toys.

-To solve this problem, I really recommend going with Small Pet Select’s Toy Sampler.
-They’ll send you a variety of toys that are natural and healthy for your rabbit to chew on (no added paint or treated woods).
+To solve this problem, I really recommend getting a sampling of toys from Small Pet Select.
+You can get a variety of toys that are natural and healthy for your rabbit to chew on (no added paint or treated woods).
 You can then offer the different toys to your rabbit to see what kind they like best.
 It’s how I learned my rabbit really likes to play with woven hay-based toys.
-(You can also get 15% off your first purchase if you use this link!)
+(You can also get 15% off your first purchase if you use the code BUNNYLADY at checkout!)